 This is a delicate step and one that calls for an experienced hand.
-If too much pressure is applied in breaking away the remnants of the old elbows, the thin wooden wings on either side of the slot in the wippen may be happens pounds which r Fixing more serious problem, often requiring the removal of the action from the piano.
+If too much pressure is applied in breaking away the remnants of the old elbows, the thin wooden wings on either side of the slot in the wippen may be easily broken.
+If this happens, it greatly compounds the amount of work which needs to be done.
+Fixing broken wippens is a more serious problem, often requiring the removal of the action from the piano.